vyrjana/DearEIS/README.md

 ### Supported platforms

 - Linux
-	- Primary development and testing platform.
 - Windows
-	- Tested on Windows 10 (x86-64).
+- MacOS

-The package **may** also work on other platforms (e.g., MacOS) depending on whether or not those platforms are supported by DearEIS' [dependencies](setup.py).
+The package **may** also work on other platforms depending on whether or not those platforms are supported by DearEIS' [dependencies](setup.py).

 ### Requirements